Volunteering WA Advocacy Success - Change to requirements for Volunteer Passenger Transport Drivers

 This highlights the value of volunteers and volunteering to our community and recognition of the need to reduce unnecessary financial and administrative barriers.
 The change has been welcomed by VIOs and volunteers.

 Volunteering WA would like to thank our members and partners who worked with us to advocate for this change.
-We will continue to work with Government to finalise and communicate the regulatory changes in the coming months.

 Please contact VIOHelp@volunteeringwa.org.au if further information is required.